Ivy Gibbs: Life

 It is thought that Gibbs was born and educated in England.
 Little is known about her early life.
 At some point, she moved to Australia, and it is possible she was educated at the Hyde Park School of Music in Adelaide 1907–10.

 From 1913 to 1918, Gibbs seems to have lived in Coonalpyn, South Australia.
-Newspaper reports about Coonalpyn associated her with concerts at Coonalpyn Hall socials and fundraisers for the local school and Red Cross Society during World War I. From 1920-27, her poems in the Sydney Bulletin give her location as New South Wales.
+Newspaper reports about Coonalpyn associated her with concerts at Coonalpyn Hall socials and fundraisers for the local school and Red Cross Society during World War I. From 1920 to 1927, her poems in the Sydney Bulletin give her location as New South Wales.

 She arrived in New Zealand from Sydney aboard the Ulimaroa in Wellington, 1 June 1926, and is on the New Zealand Electoral Roll for 1928 in Eden, Auckland.
 In the 1930s, she was on the committee of the New Zealand Women Writers' and Artists' Society (1932–34) (later known as the New Zealand Women Writers' Society) in Wellington.

 After leaving Wellington in 1934, Pat Lawlor in his regular column ‘Among the Books’ for New Zealand Railways Magazine wrote: "Miss Ivy Gibbs, a writer of slender but charming verse, is now a resident of Napier."

 The history of the New Zealand Women Writers' Society says from Napier she moved to Australia.

 After Australia, she returned to Auckland.
-The New Zealand Electoral Roll has her as Ivy Gibbs and Ivy Olive Gibbs in Auckland from 1938-1963.
+The New Zealand Electoral Roll has her as Ivy Gibbs and Ivy Olive Gibbs in Auckland from 1938 to 1963.
 She is listed as a 'spinster' and later 'retired'.

 Ivy Gibbs died in Auckland on 3 October 1966.
 She was 80 years of age suggesting her birth was 1865 or 1866.
 A service was held for her at the Waikumete Chapel Crematorium on Thursday 6 October 1966.